日別アーカイブ: 2026年4月13日

 Strategic Outlook for Industry Stakeholders

-Companies that successfully pivot to clean-label physical modifications and secure stable, high-quality waxy potato supply chains will capture share in a $1.15 billion market by 2032.
+Companies that successfully combine high-throughput automation, orthogonal assay platforms, and regulatory compliance will capture share in a $694 million market by 2032.

 Contact Us: